 Note that this is based on what was up until recently thought to be actual lupine behavior, but in fact it's not true of real wolves.
 In the wild, a wolf pack is usually a family, and the alpha male and female are simply the parents of the lower-ranking wolves.
 Rather than rise up and challenge their parents for leadership, the children just leave when they're a few years old and find mates, becoming alphas of their own packs.
 (The confusion came in because up until recently, most zoological studies of wolves used wolves in captivity; as it turns out, strange wolves thrown together in captivity, much like strange humans in captivity, start acting out Prison Tropes).

-Therefore, a pack made up of random people whose only thing in common is that they were turned into werewolves might plausibly interact like this.
+This works either way.
+A pack made up of random people whose only thing in common is that they were turned into werewolves might plausibly interact this way.
+But hereditary werewolves or werewolves who are a separate species might act more like wild wolves, forming family clans and showing deference to the elders.

 Sexism is rampant in the werewolf world.
 Female werewolves are less often depicted than males, and it's especially rare to see a female alpha of a pack; there may even be an explicit rule that females are not allowed to serve as alpha.
 This aspect of the mythos is edging into discredited territory, though.
 In visual media, female werewolves are still rare, and onscreen transformations are just about non-existent due to censorship reasons (her clothes being shredded in the process of transformation).
 Of course, there are a lot of female werewolves in works by the furry fandombecause, well...